Maryborough, Victoria: Media

 The Maryborough Advertiser is the local newspaper in the Central Goldfields region, circulating to over 4000 homes.
-The 'Addy' as it's known locally, employs 13 local people.
+The 'Addy', as it's known locally, employs 13 local people.
 It is published every Tuesday and Friday.
 In 2015–2016 The Maryborough and District Advertiser celebrated 160 years as the printed voice of the community.

-Maryborough receives all the major free-to-air television stations (ABC, Prime7, WIN, SC10 and SBS), as well as all new digital channels (ABC2, ABC3, ABC News 24, SBS2, One HD, GO!, 7Two, eleven, 7Mate and gem).
-Prime7 and WIN are simply the regional affiliates of Channels Seven and Nine, and re-broadcast their network signals.
-There are slight differences, as Prime7 and WIN each broadcast their own local news bulletins from the Bendigo or Ballarat stations.
-Both stations also make sure to watermark everything that airs with their own logos — at a larger scale than the Seven and Nine logos.
+Maryborough receives all the major free-to-air television stations (ABC, SBS, Seven, WIN and Network 10), as well as all new digital channels (ABC Family, ABC Kids, ABC Entertains, ABC News, SBS2, SBS Food, SBS World Movies, SBS WorldWatch, NITV, 10 Drama, 10 Comedy, Nickelodeon, 9Go!, 9Gem, 9Life, 7two, 7mate, 7flix and 7Bravo).
+WIN are the regional affiliate of the Nine Network, and re-broadcast their network signals.
+There are slight differences, as Seven and WIN each broadcast their own local news bulletins from the Bendigo or Ballarat stations.
+WIN stations also opt out for local news and programs that airs with their own logos — at a different scale than the Nine logos.

 The pay television service Foxtel has been available to the residents of Maryborough since 2012; pay television was previously available in the Maryborough district via satellite on the Austar network, beginning in the 1990s.

 In early February 2007 radio transmission of Goldfields FM 99.1 commenced.

 Sport

-The town has an Australian Rules football team competing in the major Bendigo Football League and another team, Maryborough Giants, competing in the minor Maryborough Castlemaine District Football League.
+The town has an Australian Rules football team (the Maryborough Football Club) competing in the major Bendigo Football League until 2024, however they have been in recess since 2025.
+The Maryborough Giants formed in 2023 as a merged club from the Maryborough Rovers and Royal park, and compete in the Maryborough Castlemaine District Football League.

 Maryborough has a soccer club, with local teams competing in Under 9, Under 13, and Under 17 competitions, and a senior team that competes in the Ballarat & District Soccer Association.
 Social and competitive futsal competitions are held throughout the year.

 Maryborough Harness Racing Club conducts regular meetings at its racetrack located at nearby Carisbrook.

 Golfers play at the course of the Maryborough Golf Club on Park Road.

 There are three cricket clubs in Maryborough.
 The Colts Phelans Cricket Club, the M.K.M.
 Cricket Club, and the Maryborough Cricket all compete in the Maryborough District Cricket Association.

 Maryborough, after years of having a strong competition in grass hockey, folded in 2013, leaving them with only the one team competing in the B women level in the Hockey Central Vic in Bendigo.
 Maryborough were premiers 2011 and 2012.

 In basketball, the Maryborough Blazers compete in the Country Basketball League North East league, with a team in both the men's and women's competitions.
 Australian NBA athlete, Matthew Dellavedova who played for the Cleveland Cavaliers, Milwaukee Bucks and Sacramento Kings, grew up in Maryborough.

+The Maryborough & District Triathlon Club support triathlon and other multisport events in the region.